-To summarize the trend, initially dust forms in the clumps centered around the $z$-axis.
-However, the emission from those dust grains cannot easily escape in the $z$-direction since the opacities become large very quickly.
-On the contrary, the same radiation can easily pass through the He-core in the $x$ or $y$-direction, since the clumps along the path in those directions are not very dusty in the earlier epochs.
-With time and dust formation, the opacities along other directions also start to increase, though this trend remains true for later epochs as well, since the dust is always more concentrated towards the smaller-velocity axis.
-Moreover, along the faster-axes, even if dust forms with equal efficiency, the densities being lower and the clumps being more spread out, do not allow the opacities to get much larger.
-All these factors collectively result in the variation of $P_{esc}$ with velocities along different directions, that is seen in Figure \ref{fig_Pesc_e}.
-For the spherical ejecta, the outer-edge of the He-core is at 2650 km s$^{-1}$, which is the same for the $x$-direction in this scenario, while the velocities are half of that and 1.5 times of that along $z$ and $y$-directions respectively.
-In the figure (Fig. \ref{fig_Pesc_e}), we also show the escape probabilities as a function of normalized He-core velocities, which actually reflect to the efficiency of dust production along the three axes of the ellipsoidal ejecta, normalized to the same scale.
+In Fig.\ref{fig_Pesc_e}, the progressive escape probability along the three axes of the ellipsoidal ejecta are shown for days 1000 and 1500, for the \textit{Spitzer Space Telescope} IRAC bands $\lambda$ = 3.6, 8.0 \mic.
+To summarize the trend, initially dust forms in the clumps centered around the $z$ axis.
+However, the emission from those dust grains cannot easily escape in the $z$ direction since the opacities become large very quickly.
+On the contrary, the same radiation can easily pass through the He core in the $x$ or $y$ direction, since the clumps along the path in those directions are not very dusty in the earlier epochs.
+With time and dust formation, the opacities along other directions also start to increase, although this trend remains true for later epochs as well, since the dust is always more concentrated toward the smaller-velocity axis.
+Moreover, along the faster axes, even if dust forms with equal efficiency, as the densities are lower and the clumps are more spread out, the opacities cannot get much larger.
+All these factors collectively result in the variation in $P_{esc}$ with velocities along different directions, which is seen in Fig. \ref{fig_Pesc_e}.
+For the spherical ejecta, the outer-edge of the He core is at 2650 km s$^{-1}$, which is the same for the $x$ direction in this scenario, while the velocities are half of that and 1.5 times that along the $z$ and $y$ directions, respectively.
+In Fig. \ref{fig_Pesc_e} we also show the escape probabilities as a function of normalized He-core velocities, which actually reflect the efficiency of dust production along the three axes of the ellipsoidal ejecta, normalized to the same scale.

-The observable luminosity, given by Equation \ref{eqn_lum}, is again a function of the direction ($\theta, \phi$), in correlation with the directional escape probabilities.
-However, the unattenuated luminosity has no direction dependence, since it is just the total amount of energy radiated by all the dust grains together, per unit time.
-In Figure \ref{fig_lum_e}, we show the observable luminosities along the three axes, compared to the unattenuated luminosities, for 9 epochs.
-In qualitative terms, the variation of luminosity with wavelengths, that is explained in Section \ref{sec_opacities}, is also applicable to the anisotropic ejecta.
+The observable luminosity, given by Eq.\ref{eqn_lum}, is again a function of the direction ($\theta, \phi$), in correlation with the directional escape probabilities.
+However, the unattenuated luminosity has no direction dependence since it is just the total amount of energy radiated by all the dust grains together, per unit time.
+In Fig. \ref{fig_lum_e}, we show the observable luminosities along the three axes, compared to the unattenuated luminosities, for nine epochs.
+In qualitative terms, the variation in luminosity with wavelength, which is explained in Sect. \ref{sec_opacities}, is also applicable to the anisotropic ejecta.